jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 <img src="img/float-point-perf.png" title="Single Thread FP" alt="FP" style="display: block; margin:0 auto;" />

-<small>Now we can bootstrap, use MCMC for Bayesian methods, and do multi-model inference</small>
+<small>Now we can bootstrap, use MCMC for Bayesian methods, and do multi-model inference
+in a fraction of the time</small>

 Outline
 =====================================================

-- The Two Modeling Cultures
-- Preparing Data
-- Assessing Model Fit
-- Applying Models Beyond the Journal Article
+- What is a modeling culture and how can there be two?
+- Why should we pay more attention to model fit?
+- What changes when we apply a model beyond the journal article?
+- Rules of thumb, practical advice, and communication

 What is a model?